Sicilian Defense

 Since the e4 is under threat, the most popular attempt is 3.exd5, which is replied to by 3…Qxd5.
 After that, utilizing e3 by 4.d4 is almost always preferred to strike and pave the way for pieces to improve themselves.
 From that moment, 4…cxd4 (leaving a vulnerable alone pawn), 4…Nf6 (simply improving the Knight), or 4…Nc6 (oppressing d4 by a menace of capturing) are three considerable choices.

 Usually, both sides improve their pieces toward the middle and try to castle.
-One sample line could be 4…Nc6, 5.Nf3 (securing the d4), 5…Nf6 6.Be2 (connecting e1 and h1 to castle on the short side), 6.e6 (avoiding c4-d5 pawn construction and opening up f8-Bishop).
+One sample line could be 4…Nc6, 5.Nf3 (securing the d4), 5…Nf6 6.Be2 (connecting e1 and h1 to castle on the kingside), 6.e6 (avoiding c4-d5 pawn construction and opening up f8-Bishop).
 Then, both sides can improve their assets and have a positional battle.

 Closed Sicilian: 1. e4 c5 2.
 Nc3